 For optimal results, I recommend following the recipe as written, but I understand that some of you may not have access to certain ingredients or have specific dietary restrictions.
 These are my suggestions if you need to substitute anything, but please report back with any other changes you try!

-- Vegetable Broth: You can replace with water but add salt, about 1/4 – 1/2 tsp to taste.
+- Vegetable Broth ⟶ replace with water but add salt, about 1/2-1 tsp, adjust to taste

-- Applesauce: If you don’t have pre-made applesauce, you can grate an apple into the curry, or add 1-2 tbsp of sugar, adjust to taste.
+- Applesauce ⟶ grate an apple into the curry or add 1-2 tbsp of sugar, adjust to taste

-- Tomato Sauce: Replace with ketchup (will be slightly sweeter) or 1/2 the amount of tomato paste.
+- Tomato Paste ⟶ replace with ketchup (will be slightly sweeter)

 Check out these other delicious curry dishes!